purplecabbage/phonegap-plugins/Android/PayPalPlugin/README.md

 * Initial release
 * By default the PayPalPlugin-Host runs in ENV_NONE (offline) with a dummy PayPal ID.
 Change to ENV_SANDBOX or ENV_LIVE
 * Only tested with ENV_NONE and ENV_SANDBOX
 * The default payment type is HARD_GOODS.
-Change initializeMPL method in dem.'s to one of the PayPalPaymentType's listed at the bottom of paypal.js
+Change initializeMPL method in demo.js to one of the PayPalPaymentType's listed at the bottom of paypal.js
 * See the paypal.js file for API docs, and assets/www.demo.js assets/www/index.html for sample code

 ## BUGS AND CONTRIBUTIONS ##